-The “Silver Ribbon Campaign to Trust Women” is the coming together of several progressive groups supporting reproductive rights and respect for women.
+The “Silver Ribbon Campaign to Trust Women” brings together progressive groups supporting reproductive health, rights and justice, and respect for women.

 Here is a Ms. Blog about how it all started:

-Any non-profit group is welcome to become a partner of the Silver Ribbon Campaign to TRUST WOMEN.
-As long as they support our ideals:
+We welcome non-profit groups to become partners of the Silver Ribbon Campaign to TRUST WOMEN as long as they support our ideals:

 - Support reproductive rights.